-The practice of vascular surgery has changed dramatically in the last decade, largely as a result of rapid adoption of technologic advances by most vascular surgeons, and I am proud and happy to be a part of this evolution.
+The practice of vascular surgery has changed dramatically in the last two decades, largely as a result of rapid adoption of technologic advances by vascular surgeons, and I am proud and happy to be a part of this evolution.
 We the vascular surgeons do not consider ourselves as just surgeons, but "therapists" of vascular disease.
 This mainly stems from our better understanding of the natural history of vascular diseases, and their treatment.
 Our capability of doing both surgery and minimally-invasive procedures puts us in the best position on treat the millions of complicated patients with vascular disease.

 Hasan H. Dosluoglu, MD